SylvJalb/puzzle-cheat/README.md

 ## How does it work technically?

 1. Remove the background from the piece(s) image.
+2. Rotate the piece(s) image.
+3. Rescaling the puzzle piece to match reality.
-2. Extract features
+4. Extract features
-3. Match the piece features with the features of the puzzle image.
+5. Match the piece features with the features of the puzzle image.